jazzband/tablib/docs/tutorial.rst

 When constructing a :class:`Dataset` object, you can add tags to rows by specifying the ``tags`` parameter.
 This allows you to filter your :class:`Dataset` later.
-This can be useful so seperate rows of data based on arbitrary criteria (*e.g.* origin) that you don't want to include in your :class:`Dataset`.
+This can be useful so separate rows of data based on arbitrary criteria (*e.g.* origin) that you don't want to include in your :class:`Dataset`.

 Let's tag some students. ::